eternalseptember/rpi-test/README.md

 * Enabled image upload to the media folder.
 * Added a description field to categories and updated the category form accordingly.
 * Registered models to the admin panel using the decorator instead of the object.
+* Made the views output some routine HTML (like site and page titles) in order to reduce the number of template html files to manage.

 ### Admin Panel